 U.S.-ANTIGUA AND BARBUDA RELATIONS

-Antigua and Barbuda’s location close to the U.S. Virgin Islands and Puerto Rico makes it an attractive transshipment point for narcotics traffickers.
-To address these problems, the United States and Antigua and Barbuda have signed a series of counternarcotic and anticrime treaties and agreements, including a maritime law enforcement agreement that was subsequently amended to include overflight and order-to-land provisions, a bilateral extradition treaty, and a mutual legal assistance treaty.
-The United States and Antigua and Barbuda also cooperate through partnerships including the Partnership Framework for HIV and AIDS, the Energy and Climate Partnership of the Americas, and the Caribbean Youth Empowerment Program.
+Antigua and Barbuda’s location close to the U.S. Virgin Islands and Puerto Rico makes it an attractive trans-shipment point for narcotics traffickers.
+To address these problems, the United States and Antigua and Barbuda signed a series of counternarcotic and anticrime treaties and agreements, including a maritime law enforcement agreement subsequently amended to include overflight and order-to-land provisions, a bilateral extradition treaty, and a mutual legal assistance treaty.

-The Ambassador and Embassy officers are resident in Barbados and travel to Antigua frequently.
-A U.S. consular agent resident in Antigua assists U.S. citizens in Antigua and Barbuda.
+The Ambassador and Embassy officers reside in Barbados and travel to Antigua and Barbuda frequently.
+Antigua is home to an American Corner at the National Library.
+The American Corner hosts a regular schedule of outreach events and programs.
+A U.S. consular agent resident in Antigua provides emergency assistance and routine citizenship and notarial services to U.S. citizens in Antigua, Barbuda, and Montserrat.

 U.S. Assistance to Antigua and Barbuda

-U.S. assistance to Antigua and Barbuda is primarily channeled through multilateral agencies such as the World Bank and the Caribbean Development Bank, and through the U.S. Agency for International Development office in Bridgetown, Barbados.
-Antigua and Barbuda also receives U.S. counternarcotics assistance, and it benefits from U.S. military training, exercises, and humanitarian civic assistance construction projects, including through the Caribbean Basin Security Initiative.
+U.S. assistance to Antigua and Barbuda flows primarily through multilateral agencies such as the World Bank and the Caribbean Development Bank, and through U.S. Department of State and U.S. Agency for International Development offices in Bridgetown, Barbados.
+Antigua and Barbuda benefits from U.S. military training, exercises, and humanitarian civic assistance construction projects.
+As one of thirteen Caribbean partners under the Caribbean Basin Security Initiative (CBSI), Antigua and Barbuda also benefits from U.S. counternarcotics and law enforcement assistance focused on disrupting illicit trafficking, strengthening citizen security, and preventing youth crime and violence.

 Bilateral Economic Relations